soootaleb/spare/README.md

 Those lists are the atomic steps to accomplish in order to produce a graphical application that allows the user to load two binary images with objects and display the associated F-histogram

+change line generation order according to angle in bresenham_angle (in image.py)

+merge two images into one for GUI

+test if it's working on rectangular images

+## Improvement idea

+keep an image in RGB only for visual, have a grayscale / boolean matrix for interating on it resize images to have less empty border in each image reshape image in order to iterate on smaller images depending on size create histogram based on 180 degrees

 ## Basic functions

   * ~~Implement the `bresenham` function~~